LeanKit's step-by-step guide on how to access and view the Efficiency Report.

 This view presents the distribution of statuses based on the number of work items with each status.

-Set the Report Options
+Filter the Report

 The Efficiency Report provides multiple options that can be set that allow you to view the data from different perspectives and with different criteria.